 Beginners tend to lean towards copy trading as it allows the copier to directly copy the trades of experienced traders.
 This method of trading requires little knowledge and it saves time for individuals that are busy with everyday work.
 Of course, there are pros and cons of copy trading, do understand the risk before going for it.

 Once you have learned some knowledge, you want to get started, right?
 You can always start with a reputable demo account and learn trading risk-free!
-Most established brokerages will allow traders to open a demo account, with it you not only learn how to trade, but you also experience the platforms of different brokers and you can do your comparison to see which you prefer.
+Most high-quality forex brokers in Malaysia will allow traders to open a demo account, with it you not only learn how to trade, but you also experience the platforms of different brokers and you can do your comparison to see which you prefer.

 Arguably the most important component before you trade.
 It is completely legal to trade forex in Malaysia if it is a registered and authorized financial institution.
 Take note and research the trading fees, technology, and services that are provided by the brokerages and compare them side by side so that you know which one will suit you the most.
 There is no perfect brokerage, only one that is most suitable.

 Usually opening a trading account is free, however, brokers may charge fees on trading, spreads, or any additional functions of the platform.
 There are platforms that also charge withdrawal fees, with specific functions such as leverage that could add more cost.
 Remember to go through different brokers and evaluate their fees and compare those that offer the best rates.